michelgoth/Tables_R_Tutorial/README.md

 ---

-## Running the Analysis with Docker (Recommended)

-To ensure maximum reproducibility and avoid system-specific issues with package installation, you can run the entire analysis pipeline using Docker.

-### Prerequisites
-- [Docker](https://docs.docker.com/get-docker/) installed on your system.

-### Steps

-1.  **Build the Docker image:**
-    Open a terminal in the project root directory and run:
-    ```bash
-    docker-compose build
-    ```

-2.  **Run the analysis:**
-    This command will run the entire analysis inside the container.
-The `plots` and `Data` directories are mounted as volumes, so any plots generated or data downloaded inside the container will be available on your local machine.
-    ```bash
-    docker-compose run --rm analysis
-    ```
-    After the run completes, you will find all the generated plots in the `plots/` directory.

----

 ## Learning Path (Clinical and Dataset-Focused)
 - Lesson 1: Setup, data import, first clinical plots
 - Lesson 2: Descriptive statistics and distributions